facontidavide/cloudini/README.md

 Alternatively, you can test the obtainable compression ratio in your browser here: https://cloudini.netlify.app/

 NOTE: your data will **not** be uploaded to the cloud.
-The applications runs 100% inside your browser.
+The application runs 100% inside your browser.

 [![cloudini_web.png](cloudini_web.png)](https://cloudini.netlify.app/)